How to Fix Squeaky Brakes: Causes, DIY Fixes & When to Replace Pads

 Step 4: Lubricate Brake Parts

-- Reinstall the pads and wheel.
+- Reinstall pins, pads, caliper, and wheel.

 Step 5: Add Brake Pad Shims